-What can you do to detect or avoid BEC scams?
+What can you do to detect or avoid a business email compromise scam?

 - An email or phone call may happen when key personnel are absent or at the end of the day when your energy or attention is low.
 Attackers will try to take advantage of confusion, lack of knowledge, or fear with urgent statements, legal threats, and more.
 You should avoid clicking on any links in an email or replying.
 If it’s a phone call, hang up immediately.
 Speak to a supervisor or knowledgeable person about the issue.